Famous Animal Legends (Cryptids) and their Origins

 Abominable Snowman [Yeti]

-Sightings: Himalayas of Nepal & Tibet
+Sightings: Himalayan Mountains of Nepal & Tibet

 Werewolf